 The Tenways CGO600 Pro occupies a specific niche that not every commuter e-bike hits: it prioritizes ride feel and maintenance simplicity over feature density.

 Three things work in its favor.
 First, the torque sensor makes pedal assistance feel intuitive rather than robotic.
 Unlike cadence sensors that kick in abruptly, torque sensors respond to how hard you're pushing, creating a more natural connection between rider effort and motor output.
-Second, the Gates CDX belt drive eliminates chain maintenance entirely—no lubrication, no stretching, no gear adjustments.
-For commuters who want to hop on and go without weekend maintenance rituals, this matters.
-Third, at approximately 36 pounds, the CGO600 Pro sits significantly lighter than most competitors in its class, making it easier to lift onto bike racks or carry up stairs.
+Second, the belt-drive version eliminates the messiest parts of chain ownership: lubrication, chain grime, and frequent adjustment.
+Third, at 37 pounds net, the CGO600 Pro sits significantly lighter than most full-size commuter e-bikes, making it easier to lift onto bike racks or carry up stairs.

 The weight advantage deserves elaboration.
 The Velotric Discover 1 Plus weighs over 50 pounds.
 That 15+ pound difference compounds when you're maneuvering in tight spaces, loading onto car racks, or navigating stairs in an apartment building.
-Not everyone needs a featherweight commuter, but if you do, the CGO600 Pro delivers where competitors don't.
+Not everyone needs a lightweight commuter, but if you do, the CGO600 Pro competes on a different axis than bigger battery bikes.

 Motor Performance